 It is also beneficial to contact the local department of animal control to request that they investigate the incident.
-The animal control representative will investigate the dog and can order the dog to undergo tests, issue a citation and fine to the dog owner, order that the dog be restrained in some way and if necessary, have the dog put down or euthanized to protect the public.
-If you can, try to find out the breed of the dog, take photos of the dog in the yard where it lives and any fencing on the property.
+The animal control representative will investigate the dog and can order the dog to undergo tests, issue a citation and fine to the dog owner, order that the dog is restrained in some way, and if necessary, have the dog put down or euthanized to protect the public.
+If you can, try to find out the breed of the dog, take photos of the dog in the yard where it lives, and any fencing on the property.

 Assuming that the owner is not immune from liability, continue to gather information to support your claim.
 This might include writing your own statement of what happened along with the statements of any witnesses to the incident.
 In addition, consider interviewing neighbors to the dog owner to see if they have any information regarding the dog’s aggressive propensities.
 Lastly, if the dog damaged the clothes you were wearing at the time of the attack, keep them in a safe place so that you might be able to use them in the future as evidence in the case.

 If you or someone you know was injured in a dog bite accident or any other type of accident, you may be entitled to compensation.
 Connecticut's injury and accident law experts at Carter Mario are willing and able to fight for your claim.